satish45809/Movie-Search-App/README.md

 ## Key Features:

-Search Functionality: Users can quickly search for movies by title, and results are displayed in a user-friendly grid format with essential movie details such as name, poster, release year, and IMDb rating.
+1.Search Functionality: Users can quickly search for movies by title, and results are displayed in a user-friendly grid format with essential movie details such as name, poster, release year, and IMDb rating.

-Movie Details: Upon selecting a movie, users can view more detailed information, including the plot summary, cast, director, and more, all fetched from the OMDB API.
+2.Movie Details: Upon selecting a movie, users can view more detailed information, including the plot summary, cast, director, and more, all fetched from the OMDB API.

-Favorite Movies: Users can add their favorite movies to a "Favorites" list, allowing them to easily revisit and track their preferred films.
+3.Favorite Movies: Users can add their favorite movies to a "Favorites" list, allowing them to easily revisit and track their preferred films.

-Responsive Design: The app is fully responsive, providing an optimal viewing experience across devices, including mobile phones, tablets, and desktops.
+4.Responsive Design: The app is fully responsive, providing an optimal viewing experience across devices, including mobile phones, tablets, and desktops.

-Clean User Interface: A sleek, modern design that ensures an engaging user experience, featuring intuitive navigation and smooth animations.
+5.Clean User Interface: A sleek, modern design that ensures an engaging user experience, featuring intuitive navigation and smooth animations.

-Error Handling: The app gracefully handles API errors, such as invalid searches or network issues, providing users with meaningful feedback.
+6.Error Handling: The app gracefully handles API errors, such as invalid searches or network issues, providing users with meaningful feedback.
 # OUTPUT:
 ![Image](https://github.com/user-attachments/assets/9e1fc78d-f265-4df9-bed2-02a01b2cd212)